 See the last praline in the troubleshooting photo.

-Not unless you have a very large pot.
+First of all, you’d need a very large pot.
 The sugar mixture foams up and expands to wayyy bigger than you’d expect.
 My 5-qt pot was not large enough for a double batch, but an 8-qt or larger pot would probably be sufficient.

 You sure can!
 I tested these so many times I had ALL KINDS of extras.
 I packed them up and sent them out in the mail to family and friends in cellophane treat bags inside cute little boxes.
 They loved the pralines and the packaging!